notjatin/search_panel/README.md

 # Search Panel
-The panel fetches country, states and cities with the help of ann API.
+The panel fetches country, states and cities with the help of an API.
 The API docs are [here](https://countrystatecity.in/docs).

 ### How to make it work
 * Request an API key from the above link.